jajp777/PowerShellMOFSchema/README.md

 	  [read] string ID;
 	};
 ### That is too much typing for me
-So I created a DSL in PowerShell to do it for me.
+So I created a "DSL" in PowerShell to do it for me.
 This generates the above MOF Schema.

 	New-MOFSchema WebSite {